SupaMega24/fluentDev/content/glossary/blockchain.md

 ### What is blockchain technology?

-Blockchain is a foundational technology—much like the internet itself—that allows for the creation of secure, decentralized systems.
+Blockchain is a foundational technology, much like the internet itself, that allows for the creation of secure, decentralized systems.
 It's the engine behind cryptocurrencies like Bitcoin and Ethereum, but its applications extend far beyond money.
 Blockchain technology is a system of recording information in a way that makes it difficult or impossible to change, hack, or cheat the system.
 It uses cryptographic principles to link blocks together, creating a permanent and immutable record of all transactions.

 ### How does blockchain work?